silviucpp/erlcass/README.md

 ##### v1.0

-- Initial implementation supporting most of basic features available in Cpp Driver
+- Initial implementation supporting most of the features available in Datastax cpp-driver 1.0.3
-- Based on cpp driver 1.0.3

 ### Getting starting:

-*On the most recent driver version the rebar script will install for you all dependencies on Cent OS, Ubuntu and Mac OS.
+*Usually the rebar script will install for you all dependencies on Cent OS, Ubuntu and Mac OS.
 So you can skip this section.*

-Make sure you have all dependencies required to compile the Datastax C++ Driver.
+This dependecies are required to compile the Datastax c++ driver.
 More details [here][1].

 For example: